By using this site, you agree to the Privacy Policy and Terms of Use.

 You Might Also Like

-International Day of Families 2025, Date, Theme, Significance
+International Day of Peace 2025, Date, Theme, History, Significance

-International Firefighters’ Day 2025, Date, Theme, History, Significance
+International Day of Democracy 2025, Date, History, Significance

 TAGGED: Earthquake, epicentre, Japan, Japan Earthquake, Japan earthquake casualties, Kyushu, magnitude 6.3, Shikoku islands, USGS